Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Impact of population assumptions on the cosmology inferred from the O2/GWTC-1 catalog

 We run the joint population and cosmology analysis using the same set of GWTC-1 BBH events.
 We fix $\beta$ and $\gamma=0$ and allow $\mmin$, $\mmax$ and $\alpha$ to vary.
 We specifically target the region associated with the current tension on the $H_0$ estimate, and use for $H_0$ a uniform prior in the range $[67,\:74] \hu$.
 With these settings, the maximum likelihood is reached at $H_0=69 \hu$ with the parameters $\mmin=8.6 M_{\odot}$, $\mmax=37.5 M_{\odot}$ and $\alpha=2.2$.
 Those parameters best fit the data in the region of interest for $H_0$ but may not for other values.

 In a second step we apply the analysis of \cite{Abbott:2019yzh} using the GLADE and DES galaxy catalogs using the new set of population parameters.
 Fig.~\ref{fig:results_vs_O2} shows the results for both approaches.
 We obtain the credible interval $H_0 = 68^{+13}_{-7} \hu$ to be compared to $H_0 = 68^{+16}_{-8} \hu$ reported in \cite{Abbott:2019yzh}.
 The width of the former is about $15 \%$ narrower; the $H_0$ estimate is thus more informative in the tension region.
+In Fig.~\ref{fig:results_vs_O2} the posterior tails appear considerably reduced with the new choice of population parameters; this is not surprising, as the population parameters are chosen to maximize the likelihood in the central $H_0$-tension region.

-In Fig.~\ref{fig:results_vs_O2} the posterior tails appear considerably reduced with the new choice of population parameters; not surprisingly, as those parameters maximize the likelihood in the central $H_0$-tension region.
+The analysis with galaxy catalogs entails the joint marginalization over both the cosmological and population parameters.
+If it is impossible to marginalize because of computational limitations as explained in App.~\ref{app:d}, the population analysis presented above allows to quantify the potential impact of a specific choice of population.

 This case study shows population assumptions matter as they impact on the final measurement accuracy.
 In the absence of a strong prior belief for the population model, this advocates for analysis schemes that \textit{consider population and cosmological parameters jointly} and not separately.
 This suggests to perform joint source population and cosmological inference together with the use of galaxy catalogs.
 Combining the two analyses is not obvious and likely leads to challenging computational issues.
 If this turns out to be intractable, a comprehensive evaluation of the systematics induced by population assumptions are required to deduce robust conclusions from analyses that treat source population and cosmology separately.